vygr/ChrysaLisp/docs/lisp/charclass.md

 ## Simple line parsers

-It's very easy to create simple fast state machines to parse lines of text given these primatives.
+It's very easy to create fast state machines to parse lines of text given these primatives.

 For example look at the Syntax highlighting class !